DeffOS/DDST/README.md

+** Project was a little experiment of mine.
+It's dead and you better use SourceOps plugin for Blender **

 Source Engine Toolkit - Pack of .NET programs for facilitating import pipeline

 -DDMB - Model bulker for static models and animated doodads